datagouv/data-engineering-stack/README.md

 # Airflow used to have a little time before dag refreshing when dag is created.
 You can force refreshing with :
 ./refreshBagDags.sh
 ```

+## Connections

+Connections can be created manually or with python scripts `createConn.py` (using Airflow API) inside each projects.
+You need also to add your ssh key inside `ssh` folder of repo for the container to be able to see it in `/home/airflow/.ssh/` folder of container.